Cleveland Way - Kildale to Swainby (★★★★★)

 | From the top of the climb |

-This here is a good spot to stop and have a bit of a rest - looking out across the view - and then the path heads on to the top of Hasty Bank.
+This here is a good spot to stop and have a bit of a rest - looking out across the view - and these sorts of views are what you walk the Cleveland Way to enjoy.

 | The Wain Stones |

-Having past this section, the path dips again into a valley, before climbing back up once again, to head towards Cringle Moor.
+Having passed this section, the path then dips again once again into a valley (that again remains well above the plains below) - before climbing back up to head towards Cringle Moor.
 This is one of my favored sections of the path, and the pictures describe the views better than I can.

-Here you are looking back across the full extent of the already walked route - while looking out from the hills, you look over fields and then out towards Teesside in the distance.
+Here you are looking back across the full extent of the already walked route - and then to the side you can look out over the plains below to the towns of Teesside in the distance.

-There is a decent climb to be done getting back up the other side, but the height does not last for too long before it is time to drop down once again, into another dip in the path.
+There is a decent climb to be done getting back up the other side, but the height does not last for too long, before it is time to drop down once again - into yet another dip in the ridge.

 | Time to go back down again (the path can be seen heading up the other side) |

-There are a lot of rises and falls along this path, but whilst walking in the Lake District can cause vertigo on certain routes, these hills are all a bit smaller and rounder, without the same sharp and dramatic drops.
-This is perhaps bad in terms of dramatic photos, but it can also make more more relaxed walking.
+There are a lot of rises and falls along this path, but whilst some walks can cause vertigo in certain locations, these hills are all a bit smaller and rounder - without the same sharp and dramatic drops.
+This is bad in terms of dramatic photos, but it can also make for more relaxed walking.

-Here the path gets busier, so there is a bit of stepping to one side and waiting for walkers the other way to come through, but before too long it is time to drop down once again to pass Lordstones cafe.
+Here the path gets busier, so there is a bit of stepping to one side, and waiting for walkers to come through - but before too long it is time to drop down once again to pass Lord Stones cafe - where there are a few more ancient monuments (plus a modern addition just to keep it interesting).

 | From the trig point on Carlton Bank |

-From this point onward there is a break in the climbs, with a flat path heading out, before the path drops down to Holey Moor as it turns to head in a more westerly direction.
-This is a spot that is sandy with a large heather moor.
+We do, however, now get a bit of a break in the climbs - with a flat path heading out, before the path drops down to Holey Moor as it turns to head in a more westerly direction.
+And this is a spot that is sandy with a large heather moor.

-Having reached the road, the path heads almost straight on, down a connecting road, before turning off to cross over Potto Beck and then up into a field of Highland cows.
+Having reached the road, the path heads almost straight on, down a connecting road, before turning off to cross over Potto Beck, and then into a field of Highland cows.

 | Feeling a bit lazy today |